nuratamton/nuratamton.github.io/README.md

 # nuratamton.github.io
-Website created using html<br/>
+Website created using html.<br/>
-Designed using css
+Designed using css<br/>
-Used Jekyll to automatically regenerate html pages Used permalink in config.yml
+Used Jekyll to automatically regenerate html pages.<br/>
+Used permalink in config.yml<br/>